nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-2/index.md

 combined_results = m_data.unionByName(w_data)
 ```

-Here, `unionByName` joins the two DataFrames by matching the names of the column.
-There's also `union`, which combines two Dataframes, matching column positions.
+Here, `unionByName` joins the two DataFrames by matching the names of the columns.
+Since both the women's and the men's *detailed match results* have the same columns, this is a good approach.
+Alternatively, there's also `union`, which combines two Dataframes, matching column positions.

 ### Selecting Columns